dottantgal/dottantgal/README.md

 * 🌍  I'm based in Bologna
 * 🧠  I'm learning ROS2 and Python3
 * 🤝  I'm open to collaborating on ROS and ROS2 projects
-* ⚡  I love videogames, wellness, football, wrestling and sports in general, animals especially cats
+* ⚡  I love robotics (of course), videogames, wellness, football, wrestling and sports in general, animals especially cats

 ### Skills